In short, no, the evidence suggests that in the first century AD and beyond, it just meant “father”.

 [At Gethsemane, Jesus said], “Abba, Father, for you all things are possible; remove this cup from me; yet, not what I want, but what you want.”

 Linguistic Background: In the New Testament, it is represented by the transliterated as αββα/abba, that is, Greek letters that represent Aramaic sounds.
 Abba (אַבָּא) is a variation of Ab (אַב), “padre”.
 Abba is not a Hebrew word, but an Aramaic one, the language of gentiles and Jews in the western Mediterranean, and also of the rabbis through many centuries.
 It started out as a diminutive form of Ab and originally meant “papa”; nevertheless, by the process of evolution that all words undergo, it came to be the form that both children and adults used to address their fathers.
 Part of that process was that, the Jews began to use Abba as a title for outstanding rabbis, for example, Abba Saul in the second century AD.
 Those rabbis were “fathers”, not “papas”!
 And for that reason Jesus taught: “But you are not to be called rabbi, for you have one teacher, and you are all students.
 And call no one your father on earth, for you have one Father—the one in heaven.”
 (Matthew 23:8-9).
 Matthew uses the Greek term, but Jesus must have been referring to their usage of Abba.
-There is, by the way, not a single reference to non-Christian Jews using Abba in prayer.
+By the way, I know of not one single reference to non-Christian Jews using Abba in prayer: the Wikipedia article on Ab says Abba appears in the Aramaic Kaddish prayer, but the word used there is Ab, not Abba.

 Use by Jesus: The evidence indicates that Jesus always taught in Aramaic, a Semitic dialect that is a cousin to Hebrew and the forerunner of the 2nd century AD Syriac dialect of the Peshitta.
 Some examples where the evangelists quote him directly speaking in Aramaic: Talitha cumi (Mark 5:41); Ephphatha (Mark 7:34).
 He also used Aramaic as at least part of his language for prayer, as shown by his calling the Father Abba (Mark 14:36).
 This was the language of many early Christians, and some words passed directly to Greek: besides Abba, there is Marana tha (“Our Lord, come!”, 1 Cor 16:22).
 On the other hand, after the New Testament the term Abba is not found in the church fathers, except in quotes of the New Testament references.
 In Romans and Galatians, Paul goes ahead and translates Abba from the Aramaic to Greek, and he uses the normal word for father, patēr/πατήρ.
 That is, he translated it “father”, not “daddy” or “papa”.
 Hence in Rom 8:15, αββα ὁ πατήρ.
 The Lord’s Prayer also uses patēr, Father.